SCaluza/SAMOS2026-Core3CS-SALDANA-BAY/README.md

 Saldanha Bay and the adjacent West Coast of South Africa, located within the Benguela Upwelling System.

 ## Data Sources

-### 1. Bathymetry (GMRT)
+## 1. Bathymetry (GMRT)
 - Global Multi-Resolution Topography dataset
 - Provides seafloor elevation (m)
-### 2. Chlorophyll (ESA-CCI Ocean Colour)
+## 2. Chlorophyll (ESA-CCI Ocean Colour)
 - Monthly climatological dataset
-- Resolution: ~4 km
+- Resolution: 4 km
 - Variable: chlorophyll concentration (mg m⁻³)

-### 4. 12 subplots
+## Methodology
+The analysis was conducted in JupyterLab.
+The following steps were performed:
+- Bathymetry and chlorophyll datasets were loaded using xarray
+- Study region was subset from global dataset
+  # Bathymetry Mapping
+- Bathymetry map was generated to visualise seafloor depth
+  # Annual Mean Chlorophyll Map
+- The annual mean chlorophyll-a concentration map was produced to show overall productivity patterns in the region
+  # Monthly Chlorophyll-a Maps
+- A faceted figure consisting of 12 subplots was created, each subplot represents the spatial distribution of chlorophyll-a for a specific month
+  # Time Series Analysis
+- Time series were computed for:regional mean and selected high productivity grid point

+## Figures
+ # 1. Bathymetry map
+ - A bathymetric map was generated to illustrate the seafloor depth across the study region.
+ - This supports the interpretation of circulation patterns and potential upwelling regions.
+ # 2. Annual mean chlorophyll-a concentration
+ - An annual mean chlorophyll-a map was produced to show the overall spatial distribution of phytoplankton biomass.
+ # 3. Monthly chlorophyll-a maps
--A faceted figure was generated to display the spatial distribution of chlorophyll-a concentration across study region for each month of the year.
+ - A faceted figure was created to display the spatial distribution of chlorophyll-a concentration across the study region for each month of the year.
--The figure consists of 12 subplots arranged in a 3 × 4 grid, with each panel representing a monthly climatology.
+ -  The figure consists of 12 subplots arranged in a 3 × 4 grid, with each panel representing the monthly climatological mean of chlorophyll-a
-### 5. Time series
+# 4. Time series
--A time series plot was generated to compare the mean seasonal cycle of chlorophyll-a across the study region with the time series from a single grid point located in a high chlorophyll area.
+ -A time series plot was generated to compare the mean seasonal cycle of chlorophyll-a across the study region with values from a single grid point located in a high-productivity area.
+- This comparison highlights differences between overall regional trends and localised variability.

 ## Data Access

-Due to file size limitations, datasets are **not included** in this repository.
+Due to file size limitations, datasets are not included in this repository.
 Each user must download and place the following files inside:
 ```
 `Capstone_Assesment/`
 ``
 Required files:
 - ESA-CCI chlorophyll dataset (.nc)
 - GMRT bathymetry dataset (.grd)